Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Zeitz has a lot of sights to offer which are predominantly situated along the "Street of Romanic".

-Very worthseeing is the residential castle Moritzburg which has been built in the style of baroque.
+Very worthseeing is the residential castle Moritzburg which has been built in the style of Baroque.
 There you will also find the youngest building of Zeitz called the Cathedral of St. Peter and Paul.
 The oldest part of the cathedral is the crypt which originates from the second half of the 10th century.

 In the 17th century the dukes of Saxony-Anhalt used this crypt as a burial site.
-Today you still have the opportunity to see 13 tin coffins from the duke´s family, like e. g. the coffin of Duke Moritz which was the founder of the duchy to Saxony-Zeitz.
+Today you still have the opportunity to see 13 coffins from the duke´s family, like e. g. the coffin of Duke Moritz which was the founder of the duchy to Saxony-Zeitz.
 Inside the castle Moritzburg the museum of Zeitz found its worthy place.

 Other important and what is more worthseeing sights which Zeitz has to offer are the Michaeliskirche and the Franziskaner-Klosterkirche (13th century).
 The Michaeliskirche (first recorded in 1154), originally a Roman Basilika, guards an Original Print of Martin Luther’s Thesis from 1517.
 The church as well as other buildings in Zeitz are closely connected with the history of Martin Luther and his male descendants.